PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Mobile-first softphones: Staff can use a mobile app as their main “desk phone” with full PBX features.

-• Network slicing and QoS: Priority bandwidth can be reserved for voice traffic for mission-critical environments.
+• Network slicing and QoS: Priority bandwidth reserved for voice traffic in mission-critical environments.

 4. Security, Compliance, and Data Protection

-As more voice traffic moves over IP networks and into the cloud, security becomes a core design requirement.
-Telecom industry analyses repeatedly stress:
+As more voice traffic moves over IP networks and into the cloud, security becomes a core design requirement:

-• Encryption: Securing signalling and media streams (for example using TLS and SRTP) to protect conversations from interception.
+• Encryption: Securing signalling and media streams using TLS and SRTP to protect conversations from interception.

 • Access control: Strong authentication for administrators, and role-based permissions.